g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

                        to 10.200.0.23 via ge-0/0/4.0, Push 89

 ```
-In the routing tables, we can see all L2VPN routes.
+In the routing tables, we can see all the L2VPN routes.
 The structure of the route is basically ```router-id:site-id:label-block/96```.
-When a router receive the route of the remote PE, it knows how to forward the traffic, and what label use to forward this VPN traffic.
-Sure, here all the things is simplificated to the operator see that, but, basically, when the route is received with a RT of some routing-instance, these routes is injected into the ```L2VPN.l2id.0``` table.
-And the sites are identified accordingly.
+When a router receives the route from the remote PE, it knows how to forward the traffic and which label to use.
+Of course, the CLI simplifies the output for the operator, but basically, when a route is received with an RT matching a local routing instance, it gets injected into the ```L2VPN-CE5-S1.l2id.0``` table, and the sites are identified accordingly.

-With all the routes received, we can check the circuit status:
+With all routes received, we can check the circuit status:
 ```
 root@R7> show l2vpn connections
 Layer-2 VPN connections: